org-tigris-jsapar/jsapar/docs/introduction.md

 1. Load the Schema from a file by using a FileReader for the schema file.
 1. Then we use that schema to create a TextParser.
-1. We then create a DocumentBuilderLineEventListener that is a pre defined event listener that collects all the events for each line and then builds a Document object that can be fetched when done parsing.
+1. We then create a DocumentBuilderLineEventListener that is a pre defined event listener that collects all the events for each line and then fills a Document object with lines that can be fetched when done parsing.
-1. The resulting document
+1. The resulting document instance contains a list of Line objects where each Line represent a line in the input file.
-instance contains a list of Line objects where each Line represent a line in the input file.
 Now, depending on what we want to do with the parsed result, we may for example use the LineUtils class that contains a number of convenient methods to get cell values of different types from a Line.